Karan1458/lampp/README.md

 # LAMPP Stack - Docker Compose

-Lampp stack made up with docker-compose
+Lampp stack made up with docker-compose.
+This project is created to handle the web development tasks on local.

 ### Things to Do